 Coconut Flour- This is one of the key ingredients to successful gluten free baking.
 I use this flour in everything!
 Not only does it improve the texture and flavor in baking, but it the most nutritious GF flour.
 It is high in dietary fiber which helps support blood sugar health and helps to maintain a healthy weight.
 Its properties support the immune system, while facilitating better digestion and absorption of minerals and vitamins.
 Since coconut is a non- digestible fiber, it is also free of calories.
 Need I say more??

 I purchase coconut flour in bulk.
-I use Aloha Nu Certified Organic Coconut Flour.
+I use Tropical Traditions Organic Coconut Flour.
 I keep a canister of it on my counter for daily/weekly use.
 It is important to store extra flour in the refrigerator for up to 6 months or in the freezer up to 1 year.
 It does not have a long shelf life stored at room temperature.

 Almond Flour- This flour is extremely versatile because it has a delicate flavor which can be used in anything.
 Savory or sweet.
 Though it is high in fat, it is the right kind of fats- mono saturated fats, which help reduce the risk of heart disease.
 It is high in vitamin E, magnesium and potassium which help improve blood flow and maintain a normal blood pressure.
 This protein packed food is of course gluten free and readily available for use.